University of Oxford Bachelor of Civil Law

 Application and Partnership Overview

-Melbourne JD students register interest with Melbourne Law School (MLS) using the online form and then apply during the fourth (second semester of second year) semester to study the BCL or MLF.
-Applications are normally due in January for commencement of the program in early September.
+Melbourne JD students apply during the fourth semester (second semester of second year) to study the BCL or MLF for commencement of the program in early September the following year.

 Application dates for the Oxford BCL/MLF degrees can be found via Oxford Law Faculty.

 Applicants will be assessed on four semesters of academic results in the Melbourne JD.